ahkelartihC/ahkelartihC/README.md

 I'm trynna be active on this platform by deploying stuff.
 I've been coding (stuff) on my laptop, but now I want a proper, organized *home* for all of it.
 Bonus motivation: People in tech care about GitHub presence for some reason, so lemme try turning these blocks green with my work.

 ### Current Project:
-Building an LLM KB Assistant
+*Building an LLM KB Assistant-*
 Thinking to play w/ Hugging Face, LangChain and Py.
 Basic stack for now, but I want that first-hand llm building experience.

-Current Goal: Work in Quant
+Current Goal: Work in Quant.
-Sal Goal: 150k base by Aug '26 (from my full-time gig)
+Sal Goal: 150k base by Aug '26 (from my full-time gig).
 ### Ultimate Goal: Transition into Healthcare and focus on research that +vely impacts people's lives.
 There's a story for why I wanna to do this... will save the writing for a later date.